kdazzle/py-neorm4j/README.md

 py-neorm4j
 ==========

-A basic ORM for Neo4j in Python
+A basic ORM for Neo4j in Python.
+It's pretty much just an additional layer of abstraction around neo4jrestclient.

 ##About